 The Biochemical Networks Group combines analytical theory with innovative computational techniques to elucidate general design principles of cell signaling.
 To this end, it uses ideas from statistical physics and measures from information theory.

-You have a Bachelors degree in physics, chemistry or biology and participate in a Master study in one of these areas.
+You have a Bachelors degree in (bio)physics, physical chemistry or computer science and participate in a Master study in one of these areas.
 You have a nationality of an EU-member state and/or you are a student at a Netherlands University.
+(As from 01-01-2021 the UK is no longer an EU-member state).
 You must be available for at least 6 months.
-We are looking for an enthusiastic student with a strong background in statistical physics and an affinity with molecular simulations or modelling more broadly.
+We are looking for an enthusiastic student with a strong background in statistical physics and computational methods and an affinity with molecular simulations or modelling more broadly.

 Terms of employment

 At the start of the traineeship your trainee plan will be set out, in consultation with your AMOLF supervisor.